 As previously mentioned, Pomeranians didn’t “explode” in popularity until the 1800s.
 In 1888, Queen Victoria paid a visit to Florence, Italy.
 It was there that she fell in love with a Volpino Italiano.
 It was love at first sight.
 She couldn’t resist the big round eyes and elegant fluffy coats.

 What really struck a chord was the fact that these dogs reminded her of her grandmother’s (Queen Charlotte’s) pet dogs.
 So of course, she brought back four Volpino Italianos back to England and into the royal family, where they became treasured pets.

 Like with the wolf dog, the Volpino Italiano is a member of the Spitz family and has a similar origin.
-Eventually, these dogs were renamed to the Pomeranian despite having an older history.
+The dogs were eventually renamed to the Pomeranian despite having an older history.

 The Queen has her favorites among the dogs, and some of them become jealous of the attention she pays to others.
 Among those she likes best is one named ‘Marco.’
 This is said to be the finest Spitz dog in England.
 It has taken a number of prizes.– The Toronto Daily Mail (1894)

-Needless to say, it didn’t take long because Pomeranians were seen as a “fashion statement” and became the highest demanded toy dog breed in the country.
+Needless to say, it didn’t take long.
+Pomeranians were seen as a “fashion statement” and became the highest demanded toy dog breed in the country.
 Even today, the Pomeranian remains a highly sought-after lap dog in the country.